mattmcspirit/azurestack/README.md

 Invoke-Webrequest http://bit.ly/configasdk -UseBasicParsing -OutFile ConfigASDK.ps1
 ```

-Usage Examples:
--------------
+#### Step 2 - Run the ConfigASDK.ps1 script ####
+With the script downloaded successfully, you can move on to running the script.
+Below, you will find a number of examples to help you run the script, depending on your scenario.
+Before you use the examples, please read the general guidance below:

 **General Guidance**
-* For the **-azureDirectoryTenantName**, You can use your "domain.onmicrosoft.com" tenant name, or if you are using a custom domain name in Azure AD, such as contoso.com, you can also use that
+* For the **-azureDirectoryTenantName**, You can use your "domain.onmicrosoft.com" tenant name, or if you are using a custom domain name in Azure AD, such as contoso.com, you can also use that.
-* For the **-downloadPath**, ensure the folder exists, and you have enough space to hold up to 40GB of files
+* For the **-downloadPath**, ensure the folder exists, and you have enough space to hold up to 40GB of files.
-* **-ISOPath** should point to the Windows Server 2016 Evaluation media that you downloaded with your ASDK files
+* **-ISOPath** should point to the Windows Server 2016 Evaluation media that you downloaded with your ASDK files.
-* **-azureStackAdminPwd** is the password you used when deploying your ASDK
+* **-azureStackAdminPwd** is the password you used when deploying your ASDK.
 * **-VMpwd** is the password assigned to all VMs created by the script. **Important** - App Service installation requires a strong password, at least 12 characters long, with at least 3 of the following options: 1 upper case, lower case, 1 number, 1 special character.
 * **-azureAdUsername** and **-azureAdPwd** are the *Service Administrator* credentials you used when you deployed your ASDK host (in Azure AD connected mode)
-* Use the **-registerASDK** flag to instruct the script to register your ASDK to Azure
+* Use the **-registerASDK** flag to instruct the script to register your ASDK to Azure.
-* Use the **-useAzureCredsForRegistration** flag if you want to use the same *Service Administrator* Azure AD credentials to register the ASDK, as you did when deploying the ASDK
+* Use the **-useAzureCredsForRegistration** flag if you want to use the same *Service Administrator* Azure AD credentials to register the ASDK, as you did when deploying the ASDK.
-* If you specify -registerASDK but forget to use -useAzureCredsForRegistration, you will be prompted for alternative credentials
+* If you specify -registerASDK but forget to use -useAzureCredsForRegistration, you will be prompted for alternative credentials.

+Usage Examples:
+-------------

 **Scenario 1** - Using Azure AD for authentication.
 You wish to register the ASDK to Azure as part of the automated process.
-For registration, you wish to use the same Azure AD credentials
-as you used when you deployed your ASDK.
+For registration, you wish to use the same Azure AD credentials as you used when you deployed your ASDK:

 ```powershell
 .\ConfigASDK.ps1 -azureDirectoryTenantName "contoso.onmicrosoft.com" -authenticationType AzureAD `